 From Deurali, our trail goes past the Machhapuchhre Base Camp.
-MBC is often referred to as Annapurna Sanctuary as the area is surrounded by mountains.
-From MBC it takes another two hours or more to reach the Annapurna Base Camp.
+Being surrounded by high mountains, MBC is often referred to as the Annapurna Sanctuary.
+From MBC, it takes another two hours or more to reach the Annapurna Base Camp.
 From Annapurna Base Camp we can observe some of the spectacular views of mountains.
 Overnight in ABC.

 Day 10: Annapurna Base Camp -Bamboo(2345m/6hrs)

-Today we return to Bamboo following the same trail back.
-Our trail drops by 1700m to the bank of Modi Khola to Bamboo at 2345m.
+Today we retrace our trail back to Bamboo.
+In the beginning, the trail drops by 1700m to the banks of Modi Khola.
+And from here, it ascends and finally reaches Bamboo at 2345m.
 Overnight in Bamboo.

 Day 11: Bamboo-Jhinudada(1760m/5hrs)

-Until Chhomrong, we follow the same trail back from Bamboo.
-Once we pass Khuldighar, we continue our trail through rhododendron and bamboo fields.
-The trail descends very steeply from Chhomrong to Jhinu Danda Hot Spring.
-You can enjoy the natural hot springs at Jhinu.
+We follow the same trail back from Bamboo until Chhomrong.
+Once we pass Khuldighar, we will continue our hike through rhododendron and bamboo fields.
+And then the trail descends very steeply from Chhomrong to Jhinu Danda Hot Spring.
+At Jhinu Danda, we can enjoy a hot bath in the natural hot springs.
 Overnight in Jhinu Danda.

 Day 12: Jhinudada-Phedi(6-7hrs)-Pokhara

-Today we descend to Phedi through Landruk (1565m), Tolkha, and Dhampus (1650) and arrive at Dhampus Phedi (950m), where our trek ends.
-It's about an hour's drive from Phedi to Pokhara.
+Today we shall descend to Phedi past village-like Landruk (1565m), Tolkha, and Dhampus (1650) and arrive at Dhampus Phedi (950m), and end our trek.
+From Phedi, it's only about an hour's drive to Pokhara.
 Overnight in Pokhara.

 Day 13: Pokhara-Kathmandu

-After breakfast drive to Kathmandu.
-Upon arrival check into your hotel and the rest of the afternoon is free.
-Overnight in Kathmandu.
+After breakfast, we shall retrace our drive to Kathmandu.
+Upon arrival, check into your hotel, and the rest of the afternoon is free.

 Day 14: Departure